10 Best Dual Shower Heads in 2022 – Reviews & Top Picks

 Dual shower heads can be a serious upgrade for your bathroom.
 The best models offer a great range of features at affordable prices.
 You may be able to use a handheld shower head, choose between dozens of water flow settings, and easily clean off mineral buildup.
 Out of the dozens of models on the market, how do you choose one that will work well for your family and your shower?

 Don’t worry, we’re here to help you shop.
-We bought and tested quite a few models and put together this list of the 10 best dual shower heads available in 2020.
+We bought and tested quite a few models and put together this list of the 10 best dual shower heads available this year.

 For each brand, we’ve written an in-depth review, looking carefully at price, design, features, appearance, and warranty so you can make an informed purchase.